 One step onto any Fijian island and it’s easy to see coconut trees springing up everywhere.
-The benefits and amazing versatility of the coconut is not news – coconut oil is cleansing and healing, coconut meat is delicious fresh or dried in a huge variety of sweet and savoury recipes, and coconut water is super hydrating.
+The benefits and amazing versatility of the coconut is not news – the oil is cleansing and healing, the meat is delicious fresh or dried in a huge variety of sweet and savoury recipes, and the water is super hydrating.
 But to native Fijians, the coconut represents so much more – every inch, every aspect of the coconut tree has been essential in building local life into what it is today.

 If you have a need, it’s very likely that the coconut can help you out.
 Here’s how:

 Many know coconut meat as the main ingredient in coconut ice – admittedly not itself a health food.
 But did you know that eating coconut meat can help your digestion?
 Coconut meat is a natural laxative, and it can help ease the symptoms of diarrhea, colitis, indigestion, piles, and stomach ulcers.
 Try swapping your regular plain flour for coconut flour, or use the milk to make a soothing popsicle.